rigaya/QSVEnc/QSVEncC_Options.en.md

     Motion search tuning parameters.
   - search_early_sad=&lt;int|off&gt;
     Skip the level0 full search when the predictor SAD is below this threshold.
 The value is in 8x8-block, 8-bit SAD units (`0-65535`) and is scaled automatically for blksize and bit depth.
 Default: `off` (`-1`).
+  - spatial_early_sad=&lt;int|off&gt;
+    Skip spatial refinement for a block when the SAD selected by the level1 search is below this threshold.
+The value is in 8x8-block, 8-bit SAD units (`0-65535`) and is scaled automatically for blksize and bit depth.
+Default: `off` (`-1`).
   - mv_spatial_refine=&lt;int|auto&gt;
     Motion-vector spatial refinement count.
 Default is `auto` (`-1`): run spatial refinement (which consults neighboring block motion vectors) only at the coarsest (lowest-resolution) analysis level, and skip it at all finer levels.
 This concentrates spatial-neighbor refinement on the level where serial-dependency cost is small, and lets the finer levels run with maximum GPU parallelism. `0` disables it entirely; `1` runs one pass at every level, `2` runs two passes at every level, and so on.
   - chroma/binomial/tv_range